6 min read

 The rest were cosplaying on a multi-million-dollar vanity stunt.
 Preening like they did something noble.

-I guess if riding in a rocket makes you an astronaut, then my smartwatch makes me a cardiologist.
+If riding in a rocket makes you an astronaut, does checking my smartwatch make me a cardiologist?

 Meanwhile, Loral O’Hara, an actual astronaut, just got back from nine months aboard the ISS.
 Nine months of enduring delay after delay to finally get rescued and come home, and most people didn’t even notice.